xmtp/xmtp-flutter/README.md

     c.conversationId.startsWith("my.example.com/"));
 ```

-## Different types of content
+## Handle different types of content

 When sending a message, you can specify the type of content.
 This allows you to specify different
 types of content than the default (a simple string, `ContentTypeText`).

+To learn more about content types, see [Content types with XMTP](https://xmtp.org/docs/dev-concepts/content-types).

 Support for other types of content can be added during client construction by registering additional `Codec`s, including a `customCodecs` parameter.
 Every codec declares a specific content type identifier,
-`ContentTypeId`, which is used to signal to the Client which codec should be used to process the
+`ContentTypeId`, which is used to signal to the client which codec should be used to process the
 content that is being sent or received.
 See [XIP-5](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md)
 for more details on codecs and content types.

 Codecs and content types may be proposed as interoperable standards through [XRCs](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-9-composite-content-type.md).
 If there is a concern that the recipient may not be able to handle a non-standard content type,
-the sender can use the contentFallback option to provide a string that describes the content being
+the sender can use the `contentFallback` option to provide a string that describes the content being
 sent.
 If the recipient fails to decode the original content, the fallback will replace it and can be
 used to inform the recipient what the original content was.